 View southeast at sunrise

 Clear cutting was a growing concern for many in the late 1800s, but it wasn't until 1894 that the Adirondack Forest Preserve was established and recognized as a constitutionally protected Forever Wild area.
-Of the Adirondack Park's 6 million acres, 2.6 million acres are owned by the state.
+Of the Adirondack Park's 6 million acres, 2.6 million acres are owned by New York State.
 The remaining 3.4 million acres are privately owned.

 Within the Adirondack Region is the largest publicly protected area in the contiguous United States.
 It is also home to 105 towns and villages.
 There is often a misperception that the Adirondack Park is a national or state park, yet the region's mix of public and private land allow for conservation and civilization to thrive.

 Verplanck Colvin, a lawyer, author, illustrator and topographical engineer, was the original surveyor of the Adirondack Park.
 Through his early work and appreciation of the Adirondack Mountains - he helped raise awareness for the need to create a Forest Preserve and ultimately, the Adirondack Park.

 Colvin got his start at his father's law office in Albany, specializing in real estate law and gaining practical surveying experience.
 Colvin spent several years around the 1860s exploring in the Adirondacks and by 1869, he decided to do a geological survey of the region.

 One year later, Colvin recorded his ascent of Seward Mountain - where he witnessed the widespread devastation of the logging industry - and presented his observations to the Albany Institute.
 This caught the ears of several NYS officials and was printed in the annual report of the New York State Museum of Natural History.
 In his report, Colvin argued that clear-cutting would lead to reduced water flow in the state's canals and rivers - main thoroughfares of commerce for New York City and beyond.